 “She is NOT the one in control and she needs to start figuring that out!”

 “Follow through with her timeout, you can’t back down now”.

 “I can’t let her get out of this, or she will surely become a SPOILED BRAT”.

-I didn’t yet understand why my well-intentioned parenting approaches weren’t helping my daughter.
+I didn’t yet understand why my well-intentioned parenting skills and approaches weren’t helping my daughter.

 If we’re honest with ourselves, most of us would report that more often than not, the way we instinctually approach parenting situations with our children stems from the way we were parented ourselves.